 The continued health and well-being of everyone who uses your premises is paramount, and an effective ventilation system is going to be a significant factor.
 Ventilation has always been important; however, since the pandemic a lot has changed, and fresh air design has been put under the limelight.

 Most modern offices utilise mechanical ventilation, which is great as in most cases, mechanical ventilation is the answer, it works really well with CIBSE guidelines and achieving compliance with building control regulations.
-Ventilation also works in any type of weather, be it raining and snowing, and solves the issue that occupants are unlikely to open the windows in winter.
+Ventilation also works in any type of weather, be it raining or snowing, and solves the issue that occupants are unlikely to open the windows in winter.

 One of the most challenging environments to get right; not only do you have to take into consideration different ages and sexes, but the office environment also changes on a daily basis, from being crammed to almost half empty which is taxing to the HVAC equipment.
 This is why we take into consideration all external and internal factors when designing.
 This could include Room layout, ask yourself: